ashishguptaiitb/koreaidocs-linkinator/README.md

 | `asd` | One article | CSV |  Local file  |

+Check all html pages in a folder, format the output as CSV, and save it to a local file.

+`npx linkinator "**/*.html" --html --format CSV > C:\Users\Ashish.Gupta\Desktop\linkchk.txt`

 Check all links on page.html, format the output as CSV, and save it to a local file.

 `npx linkinator https://docs.kore.ai/ --format CSV > C:\Users\Ashish.Gupta\Desktop\linkchk.txt`